rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-You would see an error similar to `Field 'organization' has an argument conflict`.
+You'd see an error such as `Field 'organization' has an argument conflict`.
 Using aliases, you can resolve the result into two blocks:

 {{< highlight javascript "hl_lines=2 6" >}}
 {